aditishenoy/100-days-of-code/log.md

 ### Day 42: February 18, Monday

 **Today's Progress**: Set up docker on my machine.
 Trying to access python from the container now.

+### Day 43: February 19, Tuesday

+**Today's Progress**: Found singularity and vagrant easier to install and navigate through.

+**Thoughts** Getting stuck with accessing the files on the host machine through the guest.
+Any ideas on how to do this?

+**Link(s) to work** Using this: https://www.vagrantup.com/docs/synced-folders/basic_usage.html Changed the first parameter to the file path on host and second parameter to path for guest.